maggienegm/FEDevLibrariesFCC/README.md

-# FEDevLibrariesFCC
+# Frontend Development Libraries Course Projects
-FE Development Libraries FreeCodeCamp Course Projects
+This repo houses all the projects part of the [Frontend Development Libraries course](https://www.freecodecamp.org/learn/front-end-development-libraries/) on FreeCodeCamp.